Last week, April 4-8, 2018, I had the coolest experience of my life.

 I first came across Rachel when I was watching The Kitchen, as I do every Saturday afternoon.
 The guest was this firecracker of a woman making a pretzel salad.
 Something about her was so magnetic.
 As she was talking, I found her on Instagram and started scrolling her feed.
-I saw that she was a mom, started her own company, and had a bunch of catchy one liners that convinved me we would be instant friends.
-I was sold.
+I saw that she was a mom, started her own company, and had a bunch of catchy one liners that convinced me we would be instant friends.

 Fast forward a couple months and I somehow convinced 5 girlfriends to buy tickets to the Rise conference, and go to LA with me for 4 days.
 I’m still not totally sure how it all happened, but it did, and I was so happy that I didn’t question it.
 None of us were totally sure of what we were in for, but heck, 4 days spent with girlfriends and no kids?
 Let’s just say we couldn’t have gotten to the airport fast enough.